DeCEll-1/DeCEll-1/README.md

-- Hi, I’m @DeCEll-1
+- Hi, I’m Arda Eren
-- I’m interested in amogus
+- I’m interested in games
-- I’m currently learning c#
+- I’m currently learning C#
 - I’m looking to collaborate on no one
-- How to reach me DeCell#7556
+- How to reach me DeCell#7556/

 <!---
 DeCEll-1/DeCEll-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.